InvestingStocks

 In practice, this takes decision making out of the process.
 The S&P500 contains Apple for example.
 If the price of shares in Apple goes up by 10%, then the fund manager (or algorithm) simply buys 10% more Apple stock.
 Easy.
 No decision to make here.

-On the other hand active management requires a fund manager (or some kind of fancy algorithm) that makes decisions in order to try and get higher returns.
+On the other hand active management requires a fund manager (or some kind of fancy algorithm) that makes decisions in order to try and get higher returns (than the index).
 Active managers that consistently beat the market can become famous.
 A certain Warren Buffett springs to mind.

 The active vs passive debate is a big one.
 We’ve written dedicated articles about it.
 And others have gone so far as to write books focused entirely on that one subject.

 My take on it goes a little like this.
 It maybe possible for some outstanding individuals to beat the market.
 However, more and more evidence is mounting that these people are extremely rare.
-Because of this, finding one is just about as difficult as choosing an individual company to invest in.
+Because of this, finding one of these super investors is just about as difficult as choosing an individual company to invest in.

 People think they can just look at a fund managers track record to decide.
 If the fund has been outperforming then hey presto!